sudoforge/bagger/README.md

     $ curl -L https://github.com/bddenhartog/bagger/raw/master/bagger > /usr/local/bin/bagger
     $ chmod +x /usr/local/bin/bagger

+Change the destination directory if you want to have the script located somewhere else.

 ###Updating
 You can run the commands above to update, but why bother?
 There's a built-in method for updating!